Texas Longhorns 2025 regular season NCAAF schedule: TV channel, livestream & where to watch the games | Goal.com US

 Every Sling subscriber can record up to 50 hours of content to the Cloud DVR, with an option to bump that up to 200 hours for an extra $5/month.
 Just note: Sling Orange only allows one stream at a time, so plan accordingly for game day watch parties.

-How to watch Texas Longhorns NCAAF games on Fubo TV (No. 1 Pick, Best overall sports streamer)
+How to watch LSU Tigers NCAAF games on Fubo TV (No. 1 Pick, Best overall sports streamer)

-You can catch every Texas Longhorns game live through Fubo's Pro Extra with Sports Plus bundle, which features Fox, ABC, and SEC Network — all for $103.99/month after a 7-day free trial.
+You can catch every LSU game live through Fubo's Pro Extra with Sports Plus bundle, which features Fox, ABC, and SEC Network — all for $103.99/month after a 7-day free trial.

 Fubo packs a punch with 150+ channels, including a stacked lineup of sports networks: ESPN, ESPN2, FS1, FS2, USA Network, SEC Network, Big Ten Network, ACC Network/Extra, CBS Sports Network, ESPNU, NFL Network, NFL RedZone, NBA TV, MLB Network, NHL Network, beIN Sports, and more.
 Whether it's college football Saturdays or primetime playoff battles, Fubo has you covered.